 - The Act also provides for ‘vicarious liability’ provisions, making an employer responsible for the acts of their employees.

-If an employee or worker succeeds in a claim for pregnancy or maternity leave discrimination, the ET has the power to order the payment of compensation.
+If an employee or worker succeeds in a claim for pregnancy or maternity discrimination, the Employment Tribunal has the power to order the payment of compensation.
 The award would normally comprise of two elements: injury to feelings and loss of earnings.

-If you feel you have been discriminated against in the workplace because of your pregnancy or maternity leave, please contact us on 0113 350 4030 or complete the enquiry form for a free telephone consultation.
-Alternatively, why not drop into one of our free clinics on Wednesday’s from 5:30pm until 7:30pm at our offices.
+We are experts in dealing with discrimination claims.
+If you feel you have been discriminated against in the workplace because of your pregnancy and/or maternity leave, please contact a member of the team on 0113 350 4030 or complete the enquiry form for a free 30 minute telephone consultation.

 We will explore all avenues of funding.